Sammy99jsp/Notes/CM20318/Memory Management.md

 - The range checking slows the performance of the lookup/write operation.
 - But, it does ensure that it is safe — this is a trade-off.
+### A Third Way?
+Some newer languages have newer approaches:
+#### Runtime Tracking of Allocations
+This is called *reference counting*.
+- Whenever something is made, additional metadata as also stored: a *reference count*.
+- Whenever something is made, this count is `1`.
+- Whenever a new reference is made (such as a new variable is made referencing this value), this is incremented.
+- Whenever a reference 'dies', this is decremented.
+- If the reference count reaches `0`, the value is deallocated.

+The problem is that some data structures are inherently self-referential, which means that references may still exist, even if they are inaccessible from the main code — this is a bad vibe.

+#### Compile-time Tracking of Allocations
+This makes use of ***static analysis***.
+A prime example of this is the Rust language — it makes use of compiler analysis to figure out how long references are kept, and when to deallocate.

+The downside to this is in order for this clever analysis to work is that there are *additional rules*:
+- Lifetimes
+- Ownership

+The benefits are that lots of memo